 • WorldBeat Center

-I’m going to share more information about some of our favorite museums and attractions below, but before I do that, I wanted to mention museum hopping as an activity all its own.
+I will share more information about some of our favorite museums and attractions below, but before I do that, I wanted to mention museum hopping as its own activity.

 There are so many museums in Balboa Park, and they’re quite close to one another, making it easy to bounce between them — especially when you have a Balboa Park Explorer pass.